jint-method/model-view-viewmodel-controller/README.md

 ## Controllers

+The role of a controller is to handle input from a viewmodel or another controller and pass the input to a model.

 - controllers are static
 - controllers can communicate with other controllers (local and external)
 - controllers can have children (viewmodels)